-Across the sands of time, glimpses of God have faithfully been recorded; and as from a patchwork quilt, a pattern is slowly revealed.
+Across the sands of time, glimpses of God have faithfully been recorded; and as from a patchwork quilt a pattern is slowly revealed.
 The same sap flows in every tree, the same fire warms the hearth of every home.
-There is a love felt and spoken by the saints and the sages, and our soul has awoken to this wisdom of ages.
-Now we must solve all the riddles, so the treasure at last can be found.
+There is a love felt and spoken by the saints and the sages, and our soul has awoken to that wisdom of ages.
+Now we must solve all their riddles, so the treasure at last can be found.
 Purest gold, perfect diamond, and long lost pearl of great price: these are no less than the spirit divine, the wind under wing, and the trust born of self-sacrifice.
 Such is the wonder of the world, or so they say – for such is the boundless heart of life.

 Yet mystics of every land insist that the kingdom of heaven lies within.
-The call echoes thus throughout all of eternity: we must transcend the shackles of our mind, if ever we truly wish to be free.
-We only discover such things by direct encounter and experience.
-A voice whispers behind the cosmic veil, resounding in the inner chambers of our soul.
-It urges us to follow its thread, to discover the path we were meant to tread.
+The call echoes thus throughout all eternity, we must transcend the shackles of our mind if we truly wish to be free.
+This can only be discovered by direct encounter and experience.
+A voice whispers behind the cosmic veil, resounding in the innermost chamber of our soul: it urges us to follow its thread, and to discover the path we were always meant to tread.
 Then, may we finally join the chorus, blasting trumpets far and wide off every peak and mountainside; raising banners to the wind unfurled – and shouting everlasting truth, from out across the rooftops of the world.